flipacholas/Architecture-of-consoles/articles/playstation-vita.Rmd.md

 #### The core

 So far I've talked about the Cortex-A8, that's the first Cortex CPU.
-But the PSVita actually bundles the succeeding CPU, the **Cortex-A9** (released two years later, in 2007).
+But the PSVita actually bundles the succeeding CPU, the **Cortex-A9** (unveiled two years later, in 2007).
 It's curious to see that this console was just a few months apart from the [Nintendo 3DS](nintendo-3ds), a console designed with horizontal innovation in mind.

 Moving on, the full name of the PSVita's CPU is **ARM Cortex-A9 MPCore**.
 Overall, this means the CPU is a cluster made of **multiple Cortex-A9 cores**, **four** in this case.
 It runs at a clock speed of **up to 500 MHz** [@cpu-psdev_cpu], an underwhelming number considering contemporary adopters of the quad-core A9, such as the Samsung Galaxy S III, reached speeds of 1.4 GHz [@cpu-galaxy].
 It's possible that battery life was the main priority here.
 Nevertheless, clock speed is not the only decisive measurement, the inner workings of the CPU are as important.